cRVR: A Stackelberg Game Approach for Joint Privacy-Aware Video Requesting and Edge Caching: Experiments

 \section{Experiments}

-In this section, we compare cRVR with other algorithms to demonstrate that cRVR can significantly reduce privacy disclosure without affecting the caching performance on the EC.
+In this section, we compare the proposed cRVR with other algorithms to demonstrate that cRVR can significantly reduce privacy disclosure without affecting the caching performance on the EC.
 We set up an edge cache that is equipped with a certain caching capacity to provide video streaming services for UDs.
-UDs' requests that cannot be served by the EC will be directed to the CP.
+UDs' requests that cannot be served by the EC will be directed to the content provider.